Automatic Reasoning on Recursive Data-Structures with Sharing: A Challenge Problem

+The actual required precondition is rather complicated, and we relegate the details to Section \ref{sec:drive}.
+Here it suffices to say that the precondition must state that every encountered marked node is either previously encountered, or all of its successor nodes are already marked.
+The take-away is that this property is not naturally expressible without using a recursive definition.

-Furthermore, to have local reasoning, the first recursive call must not destroy what is needed as the precondition of the second call, and the second call should \emph{not negate} the effects of the first.
+The third critical point is to achieve local reasoning.
+We must ensure that the first recursive call must not negate what is needed as the precondition of the second call and dually the second call should not negate the effects of the first.
 In other words, we need to describe: (1) the write footprint of the first call, (2) the footprint of the precondition of the second call, (3) the footprint of the postcondition of the first call, and (4) the write footprint of the second call.
-The verification process needs to ``connect'' and figure out that (1) and (2) are disjoint and that (3) and (4) are also disjoint.
-The take-away here, as in the first point, is that these footprints are not naturally expressible without using recursive definitions, and that to date no approaches have been able to reason about them automatically.
+The verification process needs to automatically figure out that (1) and (2) are disjoint and that (3) and (4) are also disjoint.